Who we are

 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

 We use Google Analytics and Matomo to keep track of important information about our visitors.
 This includes but is not limited to: What website you came from to get here, how long you stay for, and what kind of computer you’re using.
 If you like, you can opt out of Google Analytics tracking here.
+We also partner with Quantcast to collect basic demographic information for more relevant ad campaigns.
+You can opt out of this collection here.

 Who we share your data with